 Using sandpiles, Levine is building proofs to explain the behavior of critical systems.
 “What we’d like to be able to do is make predictions about them,” says Levine.
 “Instead of a pile of sand, think of natural disasters like forest fires or earthquakes.
 It would be great if we could predict when is the next giant earthquake going to hit, right?
 It’s something humanity should strive for.”

-Levine also approaches sandpiles as a special kind of abelian network, a collection of independent processors (the vertices).
-Each performs one simple function—to topple or not to topple—that together generate an optimized solution even when the processors perform their updates in an unpredictable order.
-This makes sandpiles potentially useful models for many complex networks—the Internet, economy, traffic patterns, and even the human brain.
+Levine also approaches sandpiles as a special kind of abelian network, a collection of independent processors (the vertices)—each performing one simple function, to topple or not to topple—that together generate an optimized solution even when the processors perform their updates in an unpredictable order.
+This makes sandpiles potentially useful models for many complex networks—the internet, the economy, traffic patterns, and even the human brain.

 Levine himself likes working collaboratively, and he gets energy from his students.
 Several years ago, a math major asked Levine for a senior thesis problem.
 When the student returned with the answer just a week later, Levine was amazed.
 For one subset of sandpiles, the student found a surprisingly simple solution.
 “It went against all my experience with sandpiles,” says Levine.
 Together they published a short paper building on the student’s thesis project.
 “In retrospect, it was staring us in the face,” says Levine.
 “It was just a matter of asking the right question and having the courage to think the answer could be so simple.”